komaljhalanee/python-diwali-sale-eda/README.md

 This chart identifies the Married Women (26-35) as the demographic with the highest purchasing power.

-![Bar chart showing total sales amount by age group and gender] (https://raw.githubusercontent.com/komaljhalanee/python-diwali-sale-eda/refs/heads/main/asset/highest-spending-demographic.png)
+Bar chart showing total sales amount by age group and gender (https://raw.githubusercontent.com/komaljhalanee/python-diwali-sale-eda/refs/heads/main/asset/highest-spending-demographic.png)

 <br>